-High Card Flush made its debut at Harrah’s Laughlin in summer 2011.
+This game made its debut at Harrah’s Laughlin in the summer of 2011.
 In February 2013 it found another placement at the M in Las Vegas.
-The game follows a fold or call structure, like Caribbean Stud Poker and Three Card Poker.
+The game follows a fold or call structure, like Caribbean Stud Poker and Three-Card Poker.
 Where it differs is in the hand ranking, which is all about making the highest possible flush out of seven cards.

 - The first ranking criteria is the greatest number of cards in any one suit.
 This is referred to as the “maximum flush.”
 For instance, any hand with a maximum four-card flush beats any hand with a maximum three-card flush, but loses to any hand with a maximum five-card flush.

-- Once all players have decided, the dealer turns over his seven cards and evaluates his hand in a similar fashion as described above.
+Once all players have decided, the dealer turns over his seven cards and evaluates his hand as described above.

-- Players with the exact same ranking hand as the dealer push both their Ante and Call wagers.
+- Players whose hands share the exact same ranking as the dealer push both their ante and call wagers.

 Finally, any player who made the bonus wager has his hand evaluated against the bonus pay table, and the bonus wager is either paid or collected as necessary.